Beer Roasted Turkey Breast Recipe

 Preheat the oven to 300 degrees.

 Mix all roasting ingredients together in a bowl.

 Place the turkey breast skin side down in a roasting pan just large enough to fit it snugly, and pour the roasting ingredient mixture all over it.
 Bake covered 1 1/2 hours.
 Turn the breast skin side up, and bake uncovered 30 more minutes.
 Stick a meat thermometer in the center.
 160*F will be the ideal temperature.
 Don’t go beyond this temperature, so it stays nice and tender.

 Transfer the turkey breast to a cutting board

 Let it rest about 10 minutes.
 Split the whole breast lengthwise, then place each half cut side down on the board, and slice about 1/3 inch thick.
 Place the slices on a platter.

 Meanwhile, transfer the pan to a stove top, on a high flame, and reduce the liquids to about 11/2 cups.

-Strain the sauce over the slices, pressing hard on the solids before discarding them.
+Strain the sauce over the slices, pressing hard on the solid.
 Serve hot

 Marian, Is the question “Can you marinate the roast in the marinade before roasting?”?
 Yes you can!